lancedb/documentation/docs/src/enterprise/deployment.md

 # Available Deployment Models

-There are two deployment models you can choose from for LanceDB Enterprise: *_Managed_* and *_BYOC_*.
+There are two deployment models available for LanceDB Enterprise: **Managed** and **BYOC**.
-In each case AWS, GCP and Azure clouds are supported.
+Both models support AWS, GCP, and Azure cloud platforms.

 ## Managed Deployment

 **Managed deployment** is a private deployment of LanceDB Enterprise.
-All applications will run cloud accounts managed by LanceDB in the same location as your client applications.
+All applications run in cloud accounts managed by LanceDB in the same location as your client applications.

 This hands-off approach is recommended for users who do not wish to manage the infrastructure themselves.

-To access your deployment, LanceDB can provision a public or private load balancer.
+To access your deployment, LanceDB can provision either a public or private load balancer.

 ## Bring Your Own Cloud (BYOC)

-With this deployment model LanceDB Enterprise is installed into your own cloud account.
+With this deployment model, LanceDB Enterprise is installed into your own cloud account.

 This approach is recommended when:
 - Users' security requirements for data residency preclude them from having data leave their account
-- Other applications may be accessing the object storage
+- Other applications need to access the object storage directly

 To deploy, an identity will be provisioned in your account with permissions to manage the infrastructure.